 - Crypto Pals – Eight sets of crypto challenges.
 You don’t need to know about crypto but you should be familiar with at least one mainstream coding language.
 You need to work through all 48 exercises as some code is used in later challenges.

-- Vuln Hub – This site offers a really fun way to practice your skills in hands-on workshops, e.g. download a custom VM and then try to obtain root level access.
+- Vuln Hub – This site offers a really fun way to practice your skills in hands-on workshops, for example, download a custom VM and then try to obtain root level access.

 - Hacking eBooks Collection – A private collection of hacking literature.